-Haymarket Opera Company’s fourth-annual Summer Opera Course offers students a unique opportunity for an in-depth study of Henry Purcell’s The Fairy-Queen with leading artists in the field of early music and opera.
-Participants will take part in daily exploratory lessons in the Feldenkrais® Method as well as Viewpoints® Acting, with an emphasis in gesture of the 17th century.
-A select number of instrumentalists will work closely with HOC Artistic Director Craig Trompeter, Indiana University Professor Nigel North, and Roosevelt University Professor David Schrader.
-The week culminates in a staged public performance of Purcell’s The Fairy-Queen in Roosevelt University’s historic Ganz Hall and will feature the professional dancers of the Haymarket Opera Ballet.
+Haymarket Opera Company’s fifth-annual Summer Opera Course offers students a unique opportunity for an in-depth study of Claudio Monteverdi’s Il Ritorno d'Ulisse in Patria with leading artists in the field of early music and opera.
+Participants will take part in daily movement and acting classes exploring the Feldenkrais® Method and Viewpoints® Acting, with an emphasis in gesture of the 17th century.
+A select number of instrumentalists will work closely with HOC Artistic Director Craig Trompeter®.
+The week culminates in a staged public performance of Monteverdi’s Il Ritorno d'Ulisse in Patria at DePaul University’s fantastic new facilities.

 9-10 Feldenkrais® Awareness Through Movement®

 10-11 Viewpoints® Acting and baroque gesture / instrumental master classes